COVID-19 pandemic in mainland China: December 2022–January 2023 surge

-Following the easing of stringent restrictions, Beijing reported a surge in COVID-19 infections.
+Following the rapid scaling down of stringent zero-COVID restrictions, Beijing reported a surge in COVID-19 infections.
 The Chinese central government's reported death statistics only include cases in which COVID-19 directly caused respiratory failure, which led to skepticism by health experts of the government's total death count.
 Restaurants and food delivery services were reported to have closed due to too many workers being infected and pharmacies have been emptied of medicine and disinfectant solution.

-On December 10, reports of Covid surges in smaller towns across China have attracted nationwide attention.
+On 10 December, reports of Covid surges in smaller towns across China have attracted nationwide attention.
 In Dazhou and Baoding, locals said that clinics are seeing an overflow in patients.
 The Central Economic Work Conference, a key economic policy meeting, was subsequently postponed due to the spike in infections.
 On 15 December, the National Health Commission has stopped reporting asymptomatic cases as it was "impossible to accurately grasp" the actual number of asymptomatic infections.

 On 20 December, the Chinese State Council narrowed its definition of what would be counted as a COVID-19 death, specifying that only deaths caused by pneumonia and respiratory failure would count toward the total number of fatalities resulting from SARS-CoV-2.
 This decision came as long lines of hearses appeared outside of crematoriums throughout China and medical students at universities nationwide protested for better pay and increased protections at overcrowded hospitals.

 On 22 December, a report by UK research firm Airfinity modelling based on regional Chinese data estimated that more than 5,000 people are probably dying each day from COVID-19 in China, with cases rising fastest in Beijing and Guangdong province.
 Internal minutes from a meeting of China's National Health Commission held on 21 December revealed that as many as 248 million people in China might have contracted COVID-19 over the first 20 days of December and nearly 37 million people may have been infected on a single day.